mattattui/site-builder/README.md

 Nice-to-haves:
 --------------

-* Support for inline images.
-You can do it just fine right now by adding resources to your output folder, but it'd be nicer if they were part of the content and published, so you can wipe your output folder before rebuilding.
+* Support for image processing.

 * Support for resource files like CSS, JS, optionally (or eventually) with minification and LESS/YUI Compressor support.
 That'd be really lovely.

-* A navigation generator object passed to both PHP and Twig templates that represents the site structure, so that templates can create left navigation.
+* A navigation generator object passed to the templates that represents the site structure, so that templates can create left navigation.
 It should ignore resource files and be context aware (so links in sub-directories don't break).
-Should be able to pass the ContentCollection and current ContentHandler into the constructor of this to get something useful.